ActiveState/cli/public/install-sh-tests.md

 ## Install and try to activate, but PATH is not set

-Install state tool and try to activate project `ActiveState/cli` but it does not work, because the state tool is not installed in a PATH directory.
+Install State Tool and try to activate project `ActiveState/cli` but it does not work, because the State Tool is not installed in a PATH directory.

 ```sh
 docker run --rm -it -v $PWD/public:/scripts -w /root buildpack-deps:bionic-curl \